machine-detonation/6DBFEE/README.md

 ♢ :: silly people

 ✧ :: basically anyone who ISN'T in my "DNI" can interact with me, just don't be a weirdo please

+♢ :: doubles can int I do NOTTT give a freak

+> also most of the rocket cosplays I see are sO COOL????? you guys are so awesome heh